ljunggren/boozang-docs/README.md

 **Running a test**

-To run a test, simply type
+To run a test, type

 `boozang "[tokenized-test-url]"`